Statistical inference for pairwise comparison models: Main results

 This section establishes the asymptotic normality of the MLE $\widehat{\u}$ in the general pairwise comparison model introduced in Section \ref{sec:2}.
 In the following, we use $O(\cdot )$, $O_p(\cdot )$, $o(\cdot )$, and $o_p(\cdot)$ as a standard notation to represent the respective asymptotic order between two sequences.

 The log-likelihood function based on the observed outcomes $X_{ij}$ (conditional on $\cG(\cV, \cE)$) is

-Note that $l(\u)$ is invariant if all components of $\u$ are translated by a constant.
+Note that $l(\u)$ is invariant if all components of $\u$ are shifted by a constant.
 To ensure model identifiability, we let $ {\bm 1}_n^\top\u = 0$, where $ {\bm 1}_n$ is the all-ones vector with the same dimension as $\u$.
 The MLE $\uu$ for $\u^*$ satisfies

 To state the asymptotic normality result for $\widehat{\u}$, we need the following assumptions.
-Let $M_n = \max_{i,j\in [n]}|u^*_i-u^*_j|$ denote the dynamic range of $\u^*$.
+Let denote the dynamic range of $\u^*$.
 The global discrepancy of the model, which measures the probability of a subject with the highest score winning over another with the lowest score, is defined as

 It can be verified using Definition~\ref{def:valid} that $c_{n,1}\in [1/2, 1)$.

 Let $g(x; y) = \partial_2(\log f(x; y)) = \partial_2 f(x; y)/f(x;y)$ be the Fisher score function, where $\partial_2$ denotes the partial derivative operator for the second argument $y$.
 The first assumption, which ensures the unique existence of the MLE, states that $c_{n,1}$ if converging to one, must have a controlled rate.